About the Creative

 The Toolkit is a work in progress and will be continually updated in response to feedback and development.
 Although we cannot guarantee that we will add all of the suggested resources, we welcome all feedback.

-Please let us know if there’s any accessibility issues on the website – while we’ve tried to make this website accomodating to a range of reading styles and requirements, we can’t guarantee that the resources that we link out to are accessible.
+Please let us know if there’s any accessibility issues on the website – while we’ve tried to make this website accommodating to a range of reading styles and requirements, we can’t guarantee that the resources that we link out to are accessible.

 FAQs

-• We focus on ethno-cultural, migrant, refugee and minority ethnic racial equity.
+• We focus on racial equity.

 • We focus on resources for organisations.

-Other DARTS and BC projects are aimed at supporting individual artists and creatives, but the audience for this project is arts, screen and cultural organisations, funding bodies, government bodies, policymakers and philanthropic organisations.
+Many other Diversity Arts and BC projects are aimed at supporting individual artists and creatives, but the audience for this project is arts, screen and cultural organisations, funding bodies, government bodies, policymakers and philanthropic organisations.

 • We only include resources available in English.